Allah says in the Noble Qur’an: “And the heaven We built with Our own powers (aydin) and indeed We go on expanding it” (Qur’an 51:47).

 The Universe is all of time and space, including planets, stars, galaxies, contents of intergalactic space, the smallest subatomic particles, and all matter and energy.

 Currently, the observable universe is about 28 billion parsecs or 91 billion light-years in diameter.
-The size of the whole Universe isn’t known to humankind and may be either finite or infinite.
+Humankind do not know the size of the whole Universe and may be either finite or infinite.

 Observations and the development of physical theories have led to inferences about the composition and evolution of the Universe.